The Hidden Impact of Trauma on Self-Esteem: Understanding the Connection - Read more on Khiron Clinics

 Defining Self-Esteem

-Self-esteem starts from within.
-Similarly, trauma leaves a lasting impact on a person’s internal landscape.
-Those who have endured traumatic experiences are likely to find themselves struggling with inexplicable feelings of fear, anxiety and sadness.
-These emotional struggles can lead to self-criticism and pave the way for negative self-image.
+Self-esteem starts from within, yet trauma and self esteem often become deeply intertwined.
+Trauma leaves a lasting impact on a person’s inner sense of self, shaping how individuals interpret their worth.
+Those who have endured past trauma frequently find themselves struggling with feelings of fear, anxiety and sadness.
+Over time, these emotional symptoms can lead to self-criticism and create a negative self-concept that becomes difficult to challenge without the right support.

 When someone does not struggle with low self-esteem, they are more likely to have an accurate perception of themselves.
 Healthy self-esteem allows people to recognise and accept both their flaws and strengths.
 This means that they are far less vulnerable to mental health struggles and can hold realistic expectations for both themselves and other people.